 SARSEP Contribution Limits

 Elective deferrals are allowed for certain SEP plans called SARSEP plans, which were available before 1997.
 SARSEP stands for Salary Reduction Simplified Employee Pension.
 Grandfathered SARSEP plans had an elective deferral contribution limit of the lesser of 25% of total compensation or $22,500 in 2023.
 This limit does not include catch-up contributions.
 The limit is the same as the SEP limit for employee and employer contributions combined for the year.

 Establishing a SEP IRA

 If you want to take advantage of a SEP IRA, you must establish the account by your business’s tax deadline for the year in which you contributed to the account.
-For example, the 2020 tax deadline is April 15.
-If you file an extension, your deadline is Oct.
-15. Even if you file an extension, you must pay any due taxes by April 15 to avoid interest or penalties.
+For example, the tax deadline is in April.
+If you file an extension, your deadline will be in October.
+Even if you file an extension, you must pay any due taxes by the April tax deadline date (April 18th in 2023) to avoid interest or penalties.

 Most banks and financial institutions that have IRAs also offer SEP IRAs.
 You can apply for this type of account through an investment firm or broker.
 When you open your account, you can manage your portfolio and create an investment strategy that incorporates a diverse array of stocks, exchange-traded funds, and mutual funds.

 When you start a SEP IRA for your small business, you must make contributions on behalf of all eligible employees.
 This includes those who have worked for you in three or more of the last five years, who were paid at least $600 for the year in 2016 through 2019, and are at least 21 years old.